 Requirements to Volunteer at the San Diego Campus:

 - At our San Diego Campus, volunteers ages 14 or 15 can volunteer if accompanied by a parent or guardian, who is also an approved volunteer, at all times while volunteering.
-Volunteers aged 16 or 17 may volunteer unaccompanied.
+Volunteers aged 16 or older may volunteer unaccompanied.

 - At this time, we are unable to verify hours to meet community service requirements mandated by the court.
 Hours for school, military, etc will be verified after 6 months of service.